 Images from some of our architecture collections are available online in subject-specific digital collections, which are listed in the Related Online Resources section below.
 In addition, please visit our general digital collection, Images from Cornell's Rare Book and Manuscript Collections, or view our other digital collections.
 Researchers might also be interested in our collections related to photography, as well as those which include moving image and sound recordings.

-Access to Cornell University building plans and drawings is managed by Cornell's Facilities Archiving department.
+Access to Cornell University building plans and drawings is managed by Cornell's Facilities and Campus Services - Archiving Services.
 Please follow the directions on their web site to arrange for access to these materials.

 Funding for Research